 - 1. Be aware of the different approaches to carrying out empirical research and the epistemological backgrounds that inform the approaches - 2.
 Be able to read and understand empirical research published in books and journal articles - 3.
-Know how to perform basic statistical analysis using SPSS software, and to interpret findings correctly - 4.
+Know how to perform basic statistical analysis using STATA software, and to interpret findings correctly - 4.
 Have a solid foundation in basic methods and statistics, which will enable progression to more advanced courses, if desired

 The focus of this course will be on research methods as practical tools to address real-life questions relevant to sociologists and social science.
 No prior expertise in mathematics or statistics is necessary.
-The skills and knowledge gained from studying on this course will be of benefit to students embarking on a substantial research project such as a dissertation, and will be useful for those interested in a career involving use, and interpretation, of data.
+The skills and knowledge gained from studying on this course will be of benefit to students embarking on a substantial research project such as a dissertation, as well as useful for those interested in a career involving the use and interpretation of data.